Karthik Nagendra

 Learning to be a key account manager

 Becoming a successful Key Account Manager requires dedication and effort to learn the skills and knowledge necessary to excel in the role.
-A great way to start is by seeking out a mentor or mentorship program to gain insights into the job and learn from someone with relevant experience.
+If you are wondering how to become a key account manager, A great way to start is by seeking out a mentor or mentorship program to gain insights into the job and learn from someone with relevant experience.
 Mentorships can benefit professionals at any stage of their career, and it’s essential to ask for help when needed.

 Peer learning is also valuable, and it’s beneficial to ask questions and seek advice from experienced Key Account Managers.
 They can offer guidance on how to become a great Key Account Manager, the essential skills needed, and how to acquire them.
 Shadowing client calls and asking for perspectives on how to handle specific situations can also help build knowledge and understanding of the job.